ypinhsuan/tp/docs/UserGuide.md

 * Gives a summary of the student's attendance at the specified `CLASS_INDEX` + `STUDENT_INDEX`.

 For example:
 1. It is the end of the semester and time for you to grade your students' overall class participation.

+1. You type in the
-You enter the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.
+   command `list-student c\1` to see the students in your `CS2103T Tutorial` class.

-1. You would like to find out if Alex has been participating actively throughout the semester and hence you type in the command `stats c\1 s\1` and press <kbd>Enter</kbd>.
+1. Next, you would like to find out if Alex has been participating actively throughout the semester

+1. You type in the command `stats c\1 s\1` and press <kbd>Enter</kbd>.

    ![Display_stats before](images/ugimages/DisplayStatsBefore.png)

-1. Now you can see his average participation score and overall attendance to give a corresponding grade.
+1. Now, you can see his average participation score and overall attendance to give a corresponding grade.

    ![Display_stats after](images/ugimages/DisplayStatsAfter.png)